mofas/CSCI-P565-30620/be/README.md

 After you installed, make sure it can be invoked from your command line tools.

-Please input `yarn -v` to see if it can run.
+Please input `yarn -v` to see if it can report version of your yarn.

 ```
 $ yarn -v